Armenian religion in Cyprus: Nicosia

 In front of the church's entrance is a white marble khachkar (cross-stone) dedicated to the eternal friendship of Armenians and Greeks in Cyprus; it was unveiled on 21 October 2001 by Presidential Commissioner Manolis Christophides.
-To the side of the church's entrance is the bronze bust of Archbishop Zareh Aznavorian; it was unveiled on 1 May 2005 by Italian-Armenian donator Aleco Bezigian.
+To the side of the church's entrance is the bronze bust of Archbishop Zareh Aznavorian; it was unveiled on 1 May 2005 by Italian Armenian donator Aleco Bezigian.
 Finally, in the courtyard of the church is the white marble Armenian Genocide Monument; it was unveiled on 24 April 1991 by Senior Archimandrite Yeghishe Madjikian.
 In 2000, two white marble ossuaries were built in front of it, as well as five small sandstone khachkar-like columns.

-In the old Armenian cemetery, near the Ledra Palace hotel (Markos Drakos Avenue), there is the Saint Paul [Սուրբ Պօղոս (Sourp Boghos)] chapel, built in 1892 by donation of Boghos Odadjian.
+In the old Armenian cemetery, near the Ledra Palace Hotel (Markos Drakos Avenue), there is the Sourp Boghos chapel, built in 1892 by donations from Boghos Odadjian.
 Left unused since the 1963–1964 intercommunal troubles, the chapel and the cemetery fell into disuse.
-It was restored between 2008 and 2009, together with the rest of the cemetery, by initiative of Representative Vartkes Mahdessian and the Armenian Ethnarchy of Cyprus.
-A Liturgy is held once a year since 2010.
+It was restored between 2008 and 2009, together with the rest of the cemetery, on the initiative of Representative Vartkes Mahdessian and the Armenian Ethnarchy of Cyprus.
+A liturgy is held once a year since 2010.
 On top of the chapel's entrance there is a marble inscription in Armenian reading: